-Business Meal Policy
+Business Meal Reimbursement

 - Business meal reimbursements must support the business and educational mission of the university and must include at least one external participant who is a governmental agency official, an educational institution official, a visiting lecturer, a prospective donor, or a business or community leader.
-A meeting consisting solely of one or more university faculty or staff employees partaking of a meal does not constitute a business meeting eligible for meal reimbursement.
+A meeting consisting solely of one or more university faculty or staff employees having a meal does not constitute a business meeting eligible for reimbursement.

 - Meal reimbursements for business meetings may also include:

 - Activities where students are participating, including non-overnight travel.
 There is no basis for inclusion as wages since the meals were purchased for the convenience of the employer (i.e. the university is in the business of offering students an educational experience); or

 - Meals served in conjunction with events such as training workshops, award ceremonies, off-site planning retreats, and student/faculty recognition receptions.
 When attendance is required at a meeting/training event that extends beyond the lunch hour, if lunch is not provided by the sponsor, the lunch expense incurred by the employee would be allowed for reimbursement as a business meal and not considered wages.
 No provision can exclude meals outside of the business meeting time from wages, if reimbursed.
 If no meals occurred during the time of the event, any meals which are reimbursed would be treated as wages to the employee.

 - Reimbursements for business meetings with external participants held by faculty and staff while in travel status are allowable under this policy, however, faculty and staff involved in the meal cannot also claim per diem under the university’s travel reimbursement policy.
 Reimbursements for business meetings involving only university faculty and staff in travel status are not allowable under this policy.